akiatoji/yard_gemdocs/README.md

 I started working at an office close to the beach.
 I'd go work on the beach but there is no free WiFi which means you can't lookup nicely formatted rdocs.

+### UPDATE

+I quit the job at the office near the beach some time ago.
+Location was great, people not so much, with some exception.

 ## Solution

 Run local Yard server to serve rdocs for locally installed Gems.